Frequently Asked Questions

 If you’re planning to remain enrolled with us, then all you need to do is change your address on your student profile on our website.

-If you’re moving out of State and would like to remain enrolled, please check with your local home education laws to make sure that being enrolled in an out of State/Country private school is a LEGAL option for you.
-If it is a legal option, then there is no need to withdraw from HCPA, but of course you may if you choose.
+If you’re moving out of State/Country and would like to remain enrolled, please check with your local education/home education laws to make sure that being enrolled in an out of State/Country private correspondence/virtual school is a LEGAL option for you.
+If it is a legal option, then there is no need to withdraw from HPA, but of course you may if you choose.
 We are not responsible, nor will we have any legal recourse to help you if you do not follow the laws where you reside.

-If you have missed only one month then you must turn it in immediately to avoid being out of compliance the State compulsory attendance laws.
-If you missed more than one, you’ll most likely have been withdrawn and will have to re-enroll.
-To remain in compliance, you’ll need to pay for any missed months and report your attendance accordingly.
+If you have missed only one month then you must reinstate your account immediately to avoid being out of compliance with State compulsory attendance laws.
+If you missed more than one, your student would have been withdrawn and you must re-enroll to re-instate their enrollment.
+To remain in compliance, you’ll need to pay for any missed months so the student will get attendance credit for the months missed, or you may extend your year to accrue the required 180 days of attendance, if time allows in what is left of the school year.

 • My child needs a work permit to allow working during school hours.
 Is this something you can provide?

-• We are currently enrolled with HCPA, and we need something to prove our enrollment.
+• We are currently enrolled with HPA, and we need something to prove our enrollment.
 Is that something you can provide?

 • I need a school administrator to sign a document.
 Is this something you can provide?

-Yes, I will be happy to provide you with a signature on your document.
-Please email me with the information and documents required.
+Yes, we will be happy to provide you with a signature on your document.
+Please contact us with the information and documents required.
+Depending upon the nature of the document, and what is required, there may be an additional fee for signing.

 • Do you offer a high school diploma?